UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 {: .language-python}
 ![Nebulae mask image in greyscale, with a photon count limit of 25.
 A black background, with a few bright dots where the limit is exceeded.](../fig/nebulae_25mask.png)

 This mask is applied to the data for all built-in functions.
-But where we have to directly use a numpy function we have to make sure we use the equivalent function in the mask (`ma`) library:
+But where we have to directly use a NumPy function we have to make sure we use the equivalent function in the mask (`ma`) library:
 ~~~
 print('original average:', imdata.mean())
 print('Masked average:', immasked.mean())